SwC Poker is an old and established Bitcoin Poker site featuring a nice loyalty/rakeback program for active players.

 Every day, the site has Freerolls, which are tournaments with no entry fees that feature small prize pools.
 Everyone can join one of these tournaments instantly after registering with the site.
 There’s one every hour, and they are a terrific way for new players to test out the software.

 Twitch bounties are twenty-six prizes that anyone can get if he or she achieves a specific goal while streaming SwC Poker on Twitch.
 At the time of writing, there are nine unclaimed bounties.
 The prizes consist of chips from 10,000 to 200,000 and BTC tickets.
 A few of these bounties have specific requirements, so you should go through the dedicated page to know what you are getting yourself into if you are aiming for one.

 The platform also features a promotion titled the Bad Beat Jackpot that lets you win big when you lose with Aces full, or Kings or better in a specific scenario.
 You can win the jackpot at the BBJ Hold’em tables, which feature the same rake as the regular tables, but 20% of each drop contributes to the jackpot.
-If you manage to hit it, it pays out like so:
+If you manage to hit it, it plays out like this:

 - 35% to the loser of the hand.

 - 20% to the winner of the hand.

 - 15% shared between the other players in the hand.

 What remains of the jackpot prize, seeds the next one.
 The initial prize started with 100,000 chips.
 Players should also check the Bitcointalk forum, from time to time, as management sometimes runs other promotions there.